biojs/biojs/CONTRIBUTING.md

 * Learn how to create your [own BioJS][edu] component
 * Look at existing components and learn how they are written
+* Here is a list of [services provides by BioJS](https://github.com/biojs/biojs/wiki/BioJS-services)

 Interesting talks: